 While review blogging began as a hobby for me, it has slowly evolved into a part-time job.
 In five simple steps, you can become a review blogger too.

-1. Start blogging: Decide on a blogging platform and create a blog using a customized design template to stand out from the crowd.
+1. Start blogging: Decide on a blogging platform and create a blog using a customized design template to stand out.
 You can always start with a free template and pay for one as your blogs become successful.
 I’m more familiar with resources designed for bloggers.
-While Mashable has a great list of free Blogger templates, you can find many others by Googling “free blog template” or “free blogger template” as long as you don’t mind spending time sifting through ones that aren’t actually free.
+While Mashable has a great list of free Blogger templates, you can find many others by Googling “free blog template” or “free blogger template,” as long as you don’t mind spending time sifting through ones that aren’t free.
 Next, find other blogs in your genre and begin looking at them.
 What kinds of plugins do they use?
-What ideas can you get for your own blog?
+What ideas can you get for your blog?
 How will you stand out from the crowd?
-Subscribe to these blogs and begin to read them regularly to get insights for your own blog.
-Also, begin adding to your blog roll those you love the most.
+Subscribe to these blogs and read them regularly to gain insights for your blog.
+Also, start adding to your blog roll those you love the most.

-4. Now for the fun part…review blogging: Review bloggers must decide upfront the terms of their reviews.
+4. Now for the fun part…review blogging: Review bloggers must decide the terms of their reviews upfront.
 Will you review both good and bad?
-Personally, I only review products I have used and love, so I require a product if I don’t already own the item.
-If I don’t love it, I let the company know and send it back if possible.
+I only review products I have used and love, so I require a product if I don’t already own the item.
+If I don’t love it, I tell the company and return it if possible.
 However, I don’t write negative reviews.
 As for samples…you should wait until your blog is established, making it a worthwhile endeavor for companies.
 But do not apologize for asking for samples.
-After all, eventually, you will run out of your own products, and review blogging would be an expensive habit if you purchased everyone you wanted to highlight for your readers.
-On the other hand, do approach companies you legitimately think are a good fit for the blog and offer your services as a promotional tool in exchange for product.
+After all, eventually, you will run out of your products, and review blogging would be an expensive habit if you purchased everyone you wanted to highlight for your readers.
+On the other hand, do approach companies you legitimately think are a good fit for the blog and offer your services as a promotional tool in exchange for a product.

 READ MORE :